 <p>I just learned that Thomas E. Kurtz, co-creator of the BASIC computer programming language, died on November 12, 2024 at age 96.
 This really hit me emotionally, and I’ve come to realize it’s because my life would most likely be radically different if not for BASIC.</p>

 <p>I was launched on the road to becoming a software developer at around age 13 in the mid-1980s when my mother came home from work with a Compaq Deskpro Portable computer.
-It came with a 5 1/4” floppy drive, a 40 MB hard drive and 640 KB of RAM and it weighed around 30 lbs. </p>
+It came with two 5 1/4” floppy drives, a 40 MB hard drive and 640 KB of RAM and it weighed around 30 lbs. </p>

 <p>I was sort of hovering annoyingly around the perimeter as the tech set up the computer, and at some point he looked at me and said, “Hey kid, you wanna learn to program computers?” </p>